mandrasch/ddev-pull-wp-scripts/README.md

 ## TODOs

 - [ ] SSH: Command for checking of availability of WP-CLI fails, just use `mysqldump` as default and optional config param to enable WP-CLI?
+- [ ] Test SSH with password-based auth, should be working as well?

 ## Acknowledgements